LibraryBeales/twitterscrape/README.md

 This project contains two scripts to scrape the html saved from the twitter search results page to a csv file.

 hashtagcounts.py will create a list of all hashtags used in the search results with a count for each one.
+This is useful for determining what other hashtags are used with the hashtags selected for the search.

 twitterscrapetocsv.py creates a csv containing Username, Handle, Permalink, Time Stamp, Message Text, Images used in tweet (if any), Favorites, and ReTweets for each tweet in the search results.